fiduh/classic-3-tier-app-on-aws/README.md

 ## Create RDS (Postgres)
 Create an RDS Postgres Database in the Database Subnet, running in a private subnet, only accessible by the WebServer.
-RDSDatabase

 ![RDS Database](./assets/RDSDatabase.png)

 ### Create EC2 instances with User Data configured to install & run Httpd server at boot time
 Connect to the RDS & also show information about the Instance on the webpage and attach an EC2 instance role, allowing readOnly permission to RDS
-The UserData Script to perform this task is shown below
+The UserData Script to perform this task is shown below:

 ```bash
 #!/bin/bash